EAliakbar/Acumen/README.md

 # Acumen

 this is a solution for store and monitoring Internet Usage of mikrotik router clients

+Acumen means **the ability to make good judgements and take quick decisions.**
 ![Dashboard](docs/dashboard.png)
 ## Getting Started
 Acumen consists of three components: